Advestis/transparentpath/README.md

 p.ls("", fast=True)
 ```

-Basically, fast=True means do not check and do not update the cache for all the items found by the method.
+Basically, `fast=True` means "do not check and do not update the cache" for all the items found by the method.

-All paths created from another path will share its parent's attributes :
- * fs_kind
- * bucket
- * notupdatecache
- * nocheck
- * when_checked
- * when_updated
- * update_expire
- * check_expire
- * token

-### os.open
+### builtin open

-os.open is overloaded by TransparentPath to support giving a TransparentPath to it.
+Builtin `open()` is overloaded by TransparentPath to support giving a TransparentPath to it.
 If a method in a package you did
-not create uses the os.open() in a *with* statement, everything should work out of the box with a TransparentPath.
+not create uses `open()` in a *with* statement, everything should work out of the box with a TransparentPath.

-However, if it uses the **output** of os.open, you will have to create a class to
+However, if it uses the **output** of `open()`, you will have to create a class to
 override this method and anything using its ouput.
-Indeed, os.open returns a file descriptor, not an IO, and I did
+Indeed, `open()` returns a file descriptor, not an IO, and I did
 not find a way to access file descriptors on gcs.
-For example, in the FileLock package, the acquire() method calls the
+For example, in the FileLock package, the `acquire()` method calls the
-_acquire() method which calls os.open(), so I had to do that:
+`_acquire()` method which calls `os.open()`, so I had to do that:

 ```python
 from filelock import FileLock